papontem/52_Public_Capstone/documents/part3_DATA.md

 ### Think about what data you'll need for your site, and what data in the API may be unnecessary.
-Everything with a star is what ill take.
+Everything with a star is what ill take as requiered
 - Event Information:
-    ⭐ selected: Historical events curated for the given date.
+    - ⭐ selected: Historical events curated for the given date.
-    ⭐ events: Other events that occurred on the given date.
+    - ⭐ events: Other events that occurred on the given date.
-    ⭐ holiday: Holiday celebrated on this given date.
+    - ⭐ holiday: Holiday celebrated on this given date.
-    ⭐ births: Information about notable people born on the given date.
+    - ⭐ births: Information about notable people born on the given date.
-    ⭐ deaths: Details about notable people who died on the given date.
+    - ⭐ deaths: Details about notable people who died on the given date.

 - Data for Each Event:
-    ⭐ text: A brief description of the event.
+    - ⭐ text: A brief description of the event.
-    ⭐ pages: Additional details about the event, such as associated Wikipedia pages.
+    - ⭐ pages: Additional details about the event, such as associated Wikipedia pages.
         - Content URLs:
-            ⭐ pages.content_urls: URLs for accessing the related Wikipedia pages on both desktop and mobile.
+            - ⭐ pages.content_urls: URLs for accessing the related Wikipedia pages on both desktop and mobile.
-    ⭐ year: The year in which the event occurred.
+    - ⭐ year: The year in which the event occurred.
+    - Wikibase_item: identifier string starting with "Q" for an item in Wikibase This info may be useful for when we develop theball and whistles, and preetiffy the app.
 - Image Information (for events, births, deaths, holidays):
     thumbnail: URL and dimensions of a thumbnail image related to the event, person, or holiday.
     originalimage: URL and dimensions of the original image.